3 Pro Tips to Eating Healthy Over the Holidays

 The holidays are also a time when people get even more overscheduled than they already are.
 They end up being around people they may not feel comfortable around.
 Or they can feel even more pressure to spend money they don’t have or feign confidence when in fact they just aren’t feeling great about where they’re at in life right now.
 Any of this sound familiar?

 Regardless of the reason, the Holidays are the perfect time for people to eat their feelings.
-It can be eating sweets is a distraction and calms your anxiety when around family or at a work function where you’re uncomfortable.
+It can be eating sweets as a distraction to calm your anxiety when around family or at an uncomfortable work function.
 Been there.
 Done that.
-Or when the one ginger cookie the day before becomes three the next day because you’re overscheduled, overwhelmed and stress eating.
+Or when the one pumpkin or ginger cookie the day before becomes three the next day because you’re overscheduled, overwhelmed and stress eating.
 Been there.
 Done that too.

 Whatever it is, people tend to pack on the pounds this time of year.
 Their expanding waistlines are only matched by their disappointment in themselves and rush come January 1 to work it off at the gym.
 Eat now, pay for our sins later seems to be the common outlook.